McDonald's Sales Fall More Than Expected

-Global comparable store sales fell 3.3% in Q3, which was worse than the 2.9% decline expected.
+McDonald’s comparable store sales fell 0.3% in February, which was worse than the 0.1% decline expected.

-“McDonald’s third quarter results reflect a significant decline versus a year ago, with our business and financial performance pressured by a variety of factors – from a higher effective tax rate, to unusual events in the operating environments in APMEA and Europe, to under-performance in the U.S., our largest geographic segment,” CEO Don Thompson said.

-Among other things, McDonald’s has been struggling with some bad PR in China following reports that vendors were supplying some stores with expired meat.

 Business Insider Emails & Alerts